dngulin/frogalicious-project/README.md

 # Frogalicious Project

-This repo contains Forgalicious game that is developed just for fun as a small educational project.
+This repo contains Frogalicious game that is developed just for fun as a small educational project.

+Directory structure:

+- `Frogalicious` — unity project